Brief History of the GG and the Greening Greenfield Campaign

 We were excited to get out in the open air together again with three walks guided by Pat Serrentino.
 These included Bennett Meadow to discuss a variety of habitats in the Fall; the meadows at Greenfield Community College to explore more habitats, this time in the Winter and, by popular demand, back to Bennett Meadow in the Spring to observe birds and ephemerals.

 GMS Growing Edge In the Fall, the young gardeners picked up where they left off, harvesting the last of the choke cherries and strawberries, putting the plants “to bed” and clearing a large swarth of bitterroot from the brick frontage of the school building.
 Three (3) new raised beds were added along the south side of the school to expand the planting of more vegetables in line with the old beds.
 Come Spring, another planting area was added with help of Nolembuka.
 This area was designated a pollinator garden on the northwest corner of the school campus, to be bordered by a hedgerow on that border of the property.
-In partnership with The Greenfield Tree Committee, a tree was planted in memory of a school employee who had died this past year.
+In partnership with The Greenfield Tree Committee, a tree was planted in memory of a school employee who had died this past year, and we continued our support through the financing of a field trip to the Nolembeka Three Sisters garden and new plants and equipment.